lucalista/shinestacker/README.md

 ## Issues

+The support of 16 bits images is still missing.
+In particular, with 16 bits images:
-* Automatic luminosity and color balance fails with 16 bits images due to assertion failures in the Open CV library.
+* Automatic luminosity and color balance fails due to assertion failures in the Open CV library.
+* Focus stacking modules produce incorrect outputs
-* Focus stacking is untested at the moment with 16 bits images.
+* Focus stacking modules crashes if  ```exif_dir``` is provided.